-In 2021, the credit rating agencies updated their rating assessments for Volkswagen AG.
-Moody's maintained the rating at P-2 / A3 (short term / long term) and changed the outlook to stable while Standard & Poor's maintained the rating at A-2 / BBB+ (short term / long term) and also changed the outlook to stable.
+In 2022, the credit rating agencies maintained their rating assessments for Volkswagen AG.
+Moody's maintained the rating at P-2 / A3 (short term / long term) with stable outlook while Standard & Poor's maintained the rating at A-2 / BBB+ (short term / long term) also with stable outlook.

-The Management Board reported in 2021 regularly to the Supervisory Board on the developments regarding issuance activities and risk exposure.
+The Management Board reported to the Supervisory Board on the developments regarding issuance activities and risk exposure in 2022.
 Risk limits set by the Supervisory Board were adhered to.